 For additional information or to speak to Henry Wilkinson, Head of Intelligence & Analysis, Director, please contact email@example.com in the first instance.

 - “Henry Wilkinson, Head of Intelligence & Analysis at The Dragonfly”

 - “The Dragonfly”

 About Henry Wilkinson

 Head of Intelligence and Analysis, Henry has overall responsibility for the group’s worldwide political and security intelligence gathering, risk and threat assessments and analytical products and services, including SIAS.

 About The Dragonfly

 The Dragonfly is a leading independent global risk consultancy that helps businesses grow whilst protecting their people, their assets and their brands.

-By providing facts, intelligence and analysis, The Dragonfly helps its clients negotiate complex and uncertain environments to choose the right opportunities, in the right markets, with the right partners.
+The Dragonfly provides intelligence, investigation and security services to support organisations dealing with complex international threats.
+Our guidance, intelligence and analysis help many of the world’s foremost businesses negotiate challenging and uncertain environments to choose the right opportunities, in the right markets, with the right partners.